-6.6.11 Aircraft with a destination within the NAT region should follow the procedures in 6.6.10 above until reaching the top of decent point and should thereafter follow globally applicable procedures in accordance with PANS-ATM 15.3.3 b) 4) - 7).
-Those procedures are repeated below for convenience: proceed to their elearance limit and follow the ICAO standard procedure to commence descent from the appropriate designated navigation aid serving the destination aerodrome at, or as close as possible to, the expected approach time.
-Detailed procedures are promulgated in relevant State AIPs.

-- a) proceed according to the current flight plan route to the appropriate designated navigation aid or fix serving the destination aerodrome and, when required to ensure compliance with b), hold over this aid or fix until commencement of descent; - b) commence descent from the navigation aid or fix specified in a) at, or as close as possible to, the expected approach time last received and acknowledged; or, if no expected approach time has been received and acknowledged, at, or as close as possible to, the estimated time of arrival resulting from the current flight plan; - c) complete a normal instrument approach procedure as specified for the designated navigation aid or fix; and - d) land, if possible, within 30 minutes after the estimated time of arrival specified in b) or the last acknowledged expected approach time, whichever is later.
+- 5.6.11 Aircraft with a destination within the NAT region should follow the procedures in 5.6.10 above until reaching the top of decent point and should thereafter follow globally applicable procedures in accordance with PANS-ATM 15.3.3 b) 4) 7).
+Those procedures are repeated below for convenience: - a) proceed according to the current flight plan route to the appropriate designated navigation aid or fix serving the destination aerodrome and, when required to ensure compliance with b), hold over this aid or fix until commencement of descent: - b) commence descent from the navigation aid or fix specified in a) at, or as close as possible to, the expected approach time last received and acknowledged; or, if no expected approach time has been received and acknowledged, at, or as close as possible to, the estimated time of arrival resulting from the current flight plan; - c) complete a normal instrument approach procedure as specified for the designated navigation aid or fix; and - d) land, if possible, within 30 minutes after the estimated time of arrival specified in b) or the last acknowledged expected approach time, whichever is later.